m42uko/model-ghdl/README.md

 ### Additional commands
 * -ghdl *param*: Supply these arguments directly to GHDL (can be used multiple times)
+* -no-precompile: Compile the files not until calling vsim.
+(Faster syntax check, but longer wait time for the simulation to start.)

 ### Notes
 * *cwd* is expected to be the compile directory